-WHEELCHAIRS CRITERIA HCPCS Change in functional status of patient documented; Mobility-related activities of daily living (MRADLs) in the home cannot be met due to mobility limitation, all of the following: Mobility limitation cannot be met with a cane or walker; Mobility limitation can be met with a manual wheelchair; Home provides adequate access and maneuvering space for requested manual wheelchair; Willingness to use a manual wheelchair in the home; One of the following: E1290, E1295, K0001, K0002, K0003, K0004, K0005, K0006, K0007 Custom Manual Wheelchairs 1 A custom manual wheelchair is constructed to the specific body measurements and medical needs of the Member/Enrollee.
+WHEELCHAIRS Criteria HCPCS Mobility limitation interferes with ability to participate in mobility-related activities of daily living, all of the following: Mobility limitation cannot be met with a cane or walker; Manual wheelchair will significantly improve the member/enrollee's ability to participate in mobility-related activities of daily living; Home provides adequate access and maneuvering space for requested manual wheelchair; Willingness by member/enrollee or caregiver to use a manual wheelchair in the home; One of the following: Caregiver is able to assist with wheelchair use; Member/enrollee is able to safely and efficiently self-propel manual wheelchair.
+Custom Manual Wheelchairs 53 A custom manual wheelchair is constructed to the specific body measurements and medical needs of the Member/Enrollee.
 General criteria for a custom manual wheelchair include inability to walk and propel a standard wheelchair.
 In addition to the required documentation needed for all PA requests, PA requests for a custom manual wheelchair must include: A. Physician prescription for a custom manual wheelchair that includes: 1.
 Documentation the Member/Enrollee is unable to propel a standard wheelchair; and 2.
 Diagnosis or limitations to justify the need for a custom manual wheelchair; and B. Custom Wheelchair form with medical justification for the requested wheelchair and ALL modifications.
 All medical justification must be documented on the form.
 Indicating, "See attached" in a field on the form is not sufficient.
 Attaching documentation to the form without completing the fields on the form related to that documentation may result in denial of the PA.
 Note: Backup chairs, either motorized or manual, will be denied as not medically necessary.
-E1220, E1225, E1226, E1227, E1228, E1229, E1296, E1297, E1298, K0008, K0009 Custom Motorized Wheelchair 1 The term motorized shall have the same meaning as power, electric or any means of propulsion other than manual.
+53 E1220, E1225, E1226, E1227, E1228, E1229, E1296, E1297, E1298, K0008, K0009 Custom Motorized Wheelchair 53 The term motorized shall have the same meaning as power, electric or any means of propulsion other than manual.
 A motorized wheelchair must be medically necessary.
-E1239, K0013, K0014, K0898
+Requests for custom motorized wheelchairs are medically necessary when reviewed by a physician or therapy advisor and when meeting the following criteria: A. Member/Enrollee's condition is such that the requirement for a motorized wheelchair is long term (at least six months).
+B. Is not functionally ambulatory.
+'Not functionally ambulatory' means the Member/Enrollee's ability to ambulate is limited such that without use of a wheelchair, he/she would otherwise be generally bed or chair confined; C. Unable to operate a wheelchair manually due to severe weakness of the upper extremities due to a congenital or acquired neurological or muscular disease/condition or is unable to propel any type of manual wheelchair because of other documented health problems; and E1239, K0013, K0014, K0898